How do I roll back an entire network of DS 6.x replicas to a previous backup?

-DS 7 introduces improvements to simplify replication and backup/restore.
+This article does not apply to DS 7 and later, because DS 7 introduces improvements to simplify replication and backup/restore.
 If you need to revert accidental deletions of data in DS 7 and later, you should refer to the appropriate documentation:

-In pre-DS 7, accidental deletions of data in DS can be reverted in two ways:
+Accidental deletions of data in DS can be reverted in two ways:

-- The first way, described in How do I configure DS 5.x or 6.x to ensure accidentally deleted or changed data can be restored when replication is enabled?, configures the replication changelog to record additional information about each change.
+- The first way, described in How do I configure DS 6.x to ensure accidentally deleted or changed data can be restored when replication is enabled?, configures the replication changelog to record additional information about each change.
 This allows changes to be reverted at a very fine-grained level and with very little impact on the servers in the replication topology.
 However, reverting each change requires several manual steps.

 - The second way, described in this article, uses the backup and restore tools.
 This is comparatively coarse as you can only restore up until a given backup and it does require that every replicating server is reinitialized.